jundalisay/superblist/content/en/material/principles/intro/chapter-02.md

 Gravitational signatures don't just work for movements in the five physical layers but also for movements in the metaphysical layer.
 This theory can help:

 - move public opinon or feelings towards a policy proposal or political candidate by knowing the current G of society.
 Is your society headed for a golden age, or is it on a decline?
 This is the job of [Social Superphysics](/social)
 - attract or retain the right employees or minds for your company and maximize their productivity by finding out their motivational G that might be different from the material particle called money.
-This is the job of [Economic Superphysics (Pantrynomics)](/social/economics)
+This is the job of [Economic Superphysics or Supereconomics](/social/economics)
 - know how temporally far a person is from a disease by comparing his G with that of the disease, so that he can move away from or prevent the disease.
-This is the job of [Bio Superphysics](/medical)
+This is the job of [Bio Superphysics](/bio)
 - and so on..